endfront/LayJS/doc/spec.markdown

       This can only be set once using a non-take value with the LSON.

     - $inherit
       This can only be set once using a non-take value with the LSON.

-    - $interface
-      This can only be set once using a non-take value with the LSON.

     - $observe